 Outbreak page

-Snapshot, ship route map, passenger status and full timeline for the 2026 MV Hondius Andes hantavirus cluster.
-Compiled from WHO, ECDC and CDC public updates.
+Current status, latest official update, ship status, passenger numbers and full timeline for the 2026 MV Hondius Andes virus cluster.
+Compiled from WHO, ECDC and CDC.

 Outbreak Snapshot